-The Network Schools Program brings seed-to-table education to four schools in the South Bronx and Central Brooklyn through our partnership with FoodCorps.
+The Network Schools Program brings edible education to five schools in the South Bronx and Central Brooklyn through our partnership with FoodCorps.
+As of fall 2019, we will be in six schools.

 The need is acute: